Dunville & Co

 Dunville & Co. was a tea and spirits merchant company, based in Belfast, County Antrim.
 The company initially gained success as a Northern Irish whiskey blender, but later produced and marketed its own whiskey, having constructed its own distillery.
-The company was founded by John Dumvill who joined William Napier of Napier & Co.
+The company was founded by John Dunvill who joined William Napier of Napier & Co.
 When John Dunvill bought William Napper out he changed the spelling of Dunvill to Dunville and in 1825 the company name became Dunville & Co.
 In 1837, Dunville began producing its most popular whisky Dunville's VR.